 KRUST PIZZA BAR 686 MAIN, 860-358-9816

 Why are these bars on our list of kid-friendly eats?
-Because these two lively establishments fall into the category of “Bars where sometimes people bring kids because the food is good”.
+Because these two lively establishments fall into the category of “Bars where sometimes people bring kids because of the food and tolerant atmosphere”.
 Eli’s (which specializes in beer) has a burgers/fries/salads menu and an outdoor patio that is especially kid-friendly.
 Krust (which specializes in bourbon) has terrific brick-oven pizza.
 Both can be loud and raucous and fun - you’ve been warned!
 Might not be open for lunch, so call ahead.

 Mondo’s 10 Main, 860-343-3300

 Great pizza, panini and Italian specialties, enjoyed by families, college students, and folks watching the game at the bar.

 This is not your grandmother’s cupcake shop (unless your grandma is a skateboard punk rocker).
 We’re sure you’ll find something to like here among the Irish Car Bomb, Fluffernutter, Chocolate Zucchini and Raspberry Lemonade cupcakes.
 Gluten free and vegan options, often.

 PERKATORY 725 Main, 860-788-2029

 In an alley across from O’Rourke’s Diner and alongside Eli Cannon’s, you’ll find Perkatory Coffee Roasters proclaiming “Death Before Decaf”!
 Amid the laptops and occasional artist events, you might find they’re having a visit from the elusive (and fine) Rolling Doughnut bakery folks, so call ahead on the weekends to see if it’s your lucky day.